gravitational/teleport-plugins/access/pagerduty/README.md

 In your Pagerduty dashboard, go to **Configuration -> API Access -> Create New API Key**, add a key description, and save the key.
 We'll use the key in the plugin config file later.

+### Securing Pagerduty webhooks

+Pagerduty doesn't have a mechanism to sign it's webhook payload.
+Instead, they provide two good ways for you to verify the integrity and origin of the webhook requests (i.e. that the webhook is actually sent by Pagerduty, not bo something else):

+- Basic auth (not recommended)
+- Certificate verification (recommended and default).

+To setup Basic Auth, setup a usename and password in the config below. in `[http.basic-auth]` section.

+If you intend to run `teleport-pagerduty` with TLS anyway, then to ensure mutual TLS verification, you need to setup `verify-client-cert = true` in the config below in `[http.tls]` section.

+If you're running `teleport-pagerduty` with `--insecure-no-tls`, and another Proxy server provides TLS certs for your setup, you'll need to setup TLS verification on that proxy server instead.
+Pagerduty documentation covers that process here: [https://developer.pagerduty.com/docs/webhooks/webhooks-mutual-tls](https://developer.pagerduty.com/docs/webhooks/webhooks-mutual-tls).

 ## Install

 ### Installing a released version